UCL/research-computing-with-cpp/07PerformanceProgramming/Sec04ConcurrencyProblems.md

 In both cases, this breaks the time symmetry of the problem.
 No longer are all the workers or philosphers in the same state for ever more, something is changing, and work gets done.

 ## Livelock
 Or does it?
-The try-and-wait algorithm might end up with all of the philosophers picking up on chopstick simultaneously, realising the other is not available, and putting it back dowmn again without eating.
+The try-and-wait algorithm might end up with all of the philosophers picking up one chopstick simultaneously, realising the other is not available, and putting it back down again without eating.
 They all wait for the same length of time, and try again.

 This is called a livelock.
 Just like a deadlock, it is a situation in which no productive work is being done, hence a 'lock'.
 However, the state of the philosophers (or computer system) is continually changing, so it looks to an observer or program user that something is happening.